cdenq/cdenq/README.md

 👋 Hi!

 My name is Christopher Denq, and I'm majorly passionate about using data and tech to solve problems!
-I am particularly interested in the intersection between scalable code and predictive analytics (eg. machine learning engineering), and I have ample experience within full-stack development and data science alike.
+I am particularly interested in the intersection between scalable code and predictive analytics (eg. machine learning engineering), and I have experience within full-stack development and data science alike.
 As an avid self-learner and serial project-builder, I am always looking to tackle tech-based challenges in effort to add value back into the world. 🌎

 I have a post-bacc certificate in Data Science and a BA in Philosophy and Art History from the University of Pennsylvania (LPS'22, C'21).
 I am current taking college courses in mathematics and statistics in effort to better holistically understand machine learning processes.